estevesnp/nvimrc/README.md

 my neovim config

+## on first install

+when first installing all plugins, fff might return an error regarding a missing binary.

+to fix this, run the following command once:

+`:lua require("fff.download").download_or_build_binary()`

 ## install lsp servers, formatters and linters

 in order to install all lsp servers, formatters and linters defined in the